Cedar Rapids, IA

 Poverty & Diversity

-11.2% of the population for whom poverty status is determined in Cedar Rapids, IA (15k out of 133k people) live below the poverty line, a number that is lower than the national average of 12.6%.
-The largest demographic living in poverty are Females 18 - 24, followed by Males 18 - 24 and then Females 25 - 34.
+N/A% of the population for whom poverty status is determined in Cedar Rapids, IA (N/A out of N/A people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+The largest demographic living in poverty are Females 18 - 24, followed by Females 25 - 34 and then Males 18 - 24.

-The most common racial or ethnic group living below the poverty line in Cedar Rapids, IA is White, followed by Black and Two Or More.
+The most common racial or ethnic group living below the poverty line in Cedar Rapids, IA is false, followed by false and false.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.